programarivm/php-chess/README.md

 	<img src="https://github.com/programarivm/pgn-chess/blob/master/resources/chess-move.jpg" />
 </p>

-This is a PGN (Portable Game Notation) tool for running chess games (player vs player) in PHP applications.
-It is a chess board representation to play and validate PGN games.
+PGN Chess is a chess board representation to play and validate PGN games (player vs player).
+It also provides with a PHP CLI command to seed a database with PGN games.

 ### Install